suhlig/wordclock/README.markdown

 ![Front](doc/front.jpg) ![Back](doc/back.jpg)

 This is an implementation of a [Word Clock](http://www.instructables.com/id/Wordclock/) in Ruby.
-It maps every point in time between 0:01 and midnight to a sentence, which is represented as positions of pixels to light up.
-The positions are for a single, continuous strip of LEDs.
+It maps every point in time between midnight and 23:59 hours to a sentence, which is represented as positions of pixels to light up.
 The current implementation uses German words.

 The LEDs are driven by a [Fadecandy](https://github.com/scanlime/fadecandy) board using [faderuby](https://github.com/JamesHarrison/faderuby).